gilbox/react-derive/README.md

 # react-derive

-For **organizing** and **optimizing** rendering of react components that rely on derived data (experimental).
-For example, lets say your component shows the result of adding two numbers.
+For **organizing** and **optimizing** rendering of react components that rely on derived data.
+Works by wrapping your component in a HoC.
+For example, lets say your
+component shows the result of adding two numbers.

     export default class Add extends Component {